7-Day Package with Lares Hike

 Day 5 – Lares Hike to Aguas Calientes.
 The next day after eating we will take a local car for 40 minutes to Pallata, where we will hike about halfway up the mountain for about 30 minutes to the Inca ruins of Pumamarca.
 This site was used as administrative center for the area, and after touring the ruins and having time to explore we will continue hiking for about 3 hours around the mountain on a part that is relatively flat.
 Our trail will take us through a valley and then we will follow an old Inca Trail until we reach Inca terraces.
 We will then descend until we reach the bottom of the valley where we will follow a path along the river until we reach the town of Ollantaytambo, where we will have lunch.
 We will have some time to rest and then will say goodbye to our crew.
 Then in the afternoon we can visit the main plaza in the town and do a short hike to the Inca Colcas (storehouses) Hike which takes 1 hour in total.
 Then we will have supper at a local restaurant and in the evening we will take the train to Aguas Calientes which takes about 2 hours.
 At Aguas Calientes we will take you to your hotel where you can check in and rest for the night.

 Day 6 – Machu Picchu.
 After having an early breakfast at your hotel, you will meet your guide and take the 25-minute bus ride up to Machu Picchu.
 You will have a 3-hour tour with your guide where you will see and learn about the most important sites including the Temple of the Sun, the main plaza, Intiwatana, and the Temple of the Condor.
-After your tour, you will have some free time to explore the ruins on your own and take more pictures of this amazing place.
-When you are ready you can take the bus back down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.
+After your tour, you will take the bus back down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.